nic01asFr/docs-mcp-server/docs/installation.md

 ## Requirements

-- Python 3.8+
+- Python 3.10+
-- Access to a DINUM Docs instance
+- Access to a Docs instance
 - API token for authentication

 ## Configuration